Theragatha - The Verses of the Senior Monks

 167The duty of one whose energy is strong;

-That I’ll do, I won’t fail —
+that I’ll do, I won’t fail —

-See my energy and effort!
+see my energy and vigor!

 168Teach me the path,